Cannabis in Jordan

 Cannabis in Jordan is illegal.
-In 2018, Anwar Tarawneh, Director of the Anti-Narcotics Department (AND) reported that "marijuana is the most consumed drug in Jordan", with the AND seizing 1.5 tonnes of cannabis that year.
+In 2018, Anwar Tarawneh, Director of the Anti-Narcotics Department (AND), reported that "marijuana is the most consumed drug in Jordan", with the AND seizing 1.5 tonnes of cannabis that year.
 As Jordan is a signatory to the 1961 United Nations Single Convention on Narcotic Drugs.

 Legality

-The 1988 Law on Drugs and Psychotropic Substances, which originally regulated the use of drugs in Jordan, issued harsh punishments on those caught with cannabis.
+The 1988 Law on Drugs and Psychotropic Substances, which originally regulated the use of drugs in Jordan, issued harsh punishments for those caught with cannabis.
 In 2015, the law was amended, for the first time developing a legal difference between first-time users and repeat offenders.
 In 2016, a new law was passed.
-The Drugs and Psychotropic Substances Act of 2016 states mandates the death penalty for the crime of collaborating with international gangs dealing with narcotic and/or psychotropic substances.
+The Drugs and Psychotropic Substances Act of 2016 mandates the death penalty for the crime of collaborating with international gangs dealing with narcotic and/or psychotropic substances.

 Jordan's drug laws make no distinction between CBD and cannabis, and the production, mail, use, sale, and distribution of both are illegal in Jordan.
 Additionally, Jordan's law makes no distinction between cannabis for recreational or medicinal use.